 - 5 HIV Myths and Scenarios

 Dementia is the 6th leading cause of death in the United States.This training focuses on symptoms and reactions that are likely to arise throughout the different stages of the disease.
-In this module the Learner will gain a deep understanding of the common forms of dementia, how to respond to aggressive behaviours, and preventing responsive behaviors.
+In this module, the learner will gain a deep understanding of the common forms of dementia, how to respond to aggressive behaviours, and how to help prevent responsive behaviors.

 - 1 Common Forms of Dementia